-6.5 Representative Councillors
+6.5 Appointments Councillors

-Election of Representative Councillors pursuant to Article 62 of the Constitution shall be conducted in accordance with the procedures from time to time adopted (in their absolute discretion) by the relevant Divisional Council or a body, group or committee under Article 62(a)(iii) of the Constitution as the case may be.
+Election of Appointments Councillors pursuant to Article 62 of the Constitution shall be conducted in accordance with the procedures from time to time adopted (in their absolute discretion) by the relevant Divisional Council or Branch Council as the case may be.
+The Appointments Councillors from time to time will be listed upon that part of the CPA Australia website that is accessible to the general public.